 There are also health benefits of music.
 Music has often been used as a form of therapy for the well-being of children and adults who have been through severe emotional distress, who have trouble with communication, or who have suffered from a traumatic brain injury.
 Certified music therapists use music to treat all forms of injury, physical or emotional.
 The effect of music helps regulate the brain’s emotional system and music therapeutic, even if there are no underlying issues from which to heal.
 Even the most simple emotions and feelings can be greatly impacted by music in its many forms.

-Music therapy is a much easier way for children to learn to express themselves, whether emotions are melancholy, sad, violent, happy or anything in between.
-It’s also healthier and safer, in regard to negative emotions and its impact on those around them.
+Music therapy is a much easier way for children to learn to express themselves, whether emotions are melancholy, sad, violent, happy, or anything in between.
+It’s also healthier and safer, in regard to negative emotions and their impact on those around them.
 Having favorite songs or favorite music genres are great ways to regulate emotions in all ages of children.

 Ways To Implement Music Lessons